The following information should be considered a non-comprehensive list and is provided for reference only.

 When you first arrive at your new apartment, make sure you have everything you need to stay there for the first couple nights at least.
 A futon, blankets, pillow, whatever you need for your nightly ritual (soap, shampoo, etc.), food for the night and for the next day or so, etc.

 Ask about fire insurance.
-This is absolutely necessary because if anything happens (and hopefully it doesn’t), you will not only have to pay for the damage done to your own apartment, but to the neighboring apartments as well.
-The cost without the insurance is ridiculous.
-Invest in fire insurance.
 If you aren’t sure whether you have it or not, be sure to ask your supervisor when you are signing/paying for your apartment.

 Register with City Hall You must register your residence with your local city hall within the first couple weeks of arriving.
 This is the law.